 Jens: We just like his voice.
 There must be a singer and he was the best singer of the four of us.

 Robin: I didn’t want to do it, but now I’m comfortable with it.

 Jens: So that’s maybe why there are a lot of instrumental parts.
 But we were fortune to play a lot of festivals and to grow in our thing that we wanted to do.
 So that’s the thing you saw today.
 It was not from the beginning like that (laughs).
 The vibe was always there.
 That’s what we always wanted to do, like a wall of sound, not too much talking, just go for it!
 Like The Ramones.

 Play.
 ‘Naughty’ still pushes forward, before SONS are inviting me to dance to ‘I Need A Gun’.
 And the next banger is just waiting around the corner.
 ‘White City’ is another explosion of sound, that makes it hard to keep still.
 It seems like war in my ears!
 But what’s that?
 Pause.
 Rewind.
 Click.
 ‘Skin’ is the first chance to catch a breath.
 Time for another throwback.
-Did Thomas say the instrumental parts happened by coincidence?
+Did I say: Maybe this makes you special as well?
 Ah, Yeah, we started the interview with another question …